lwasser/python-ecology/02-index-slice-subset.md

 ## Challenge Activities

-1. You can use double equal signs `==` as for equal to in python.
-Use `!=` for no equal to.

-	Select a subset of rows in the surveys_df DataFrame that represent data from the year, 2002.
+1. Select a subset of rows in the surveys_df DataFrame that contain data from the year, 1999 and that contains weight values less than or equal to 8.
+How many columns did you end up with?
+What did your neighbor get?

-	Now, select a subset of rows in the surveys_df DataFrame that represent data from all years EXCEPT 2002.

-2. You can also combine queries to search for and extract a range of values using the query syntax:
+2. You can use the `isin` command in python to query a DataFrame based upon a list of values as follows:
-	`(surveys_df.year>=1980) & (surveys_df.year<=1985)`
-	Create an objected called years that contains all rows that contain data between the years of 1990 and 1995.
+	`surveys_df[surveys_df['sex'].isin([listGoesHere])]`
+Use the `isin` function to find all plots that contain species of sex "Z" or sex "R" or sex "P" in the surveys DataFrame.
+How many records contain these values?
+3. Experiment with other queries to find data that are a) missing b,

 # Using Masks
 ----